 However, even when pistachios are roasted they have a delicate flavor.
 If we add too much of them, we're going to ruin the texture of the ice cream, so we need to find a way to intensify the pistachio flavor.

-Serious eats says to add orange zest and rosemary for this purpose because the essential oils of the orange and rosemary resemble to those of pistachios.
+At serious eats they add orange zest and rosemary to enhance the flavor of their pistachio ice cream because the essential oils of the orange and rosemary resemble to those of pistachios.

 I've come up with another combination which I think you'll love.

 So, my favorite "flavor bouquet" to intensify the pistachio taste is: